lviennot/contraction-hierarchies/README.md

 # Contraction Hierarchies

 C++ code for contracting a weighted graph according to Contraction Hierarchies (CH) algorithm.
-An optional argument allows to preserve a given set of nodes from contraction.

 Compile with `make` (which will call cmake).